 - Take a test shot: Adjust the shutter speed setting so the light meter is 0, as explained in our guide on the exposure triangle.
 Then, take a test shoot to double-check your focus and the histogram of your photo.
 If everything is in focus and you aren’t clipping any darks or lights, take note and remember the shutter speed.

 - Set up your ND Filter: Do it carefully so you don’t move your camera or the focus ring of your lens while placing your filters.

 - Cover the viewfinder: To avoid any light leaks, cover your camera viewfinder using the cover or a black cloth.

 - Calculate the exposure time: Use a long exposure calculator app to calculate the shutter speed needed depending on the filter you are using and the shutter speed from your test shot.
 This way, you will ensure you have the right exposure from the first time.
 If the result is longer than 30 seconds, you’ll have to change your camera to Bulb Mode and use a shutter release to trigger your shutter.

 - Take the shot: Take the photo using the remote or the delay mode.
-Be patient, it’s easy to rush to see the final photo and one of the main mistakes is to stop the shutter before the required time, resulting in underexposed images.
+Be patient; it’s easy to rush to see the final photo, and one of the main mistakes is stopping the shutter before the required time, resulting in underexposed images.
 Double-check the focus and the histogram.
 If the daytime long exposure photo is too bright or too dark, go back, adjust, and repeat!